K–12 education in the United States: Standardized testing

 During high school, students (usually in 11th grade) may take one or more standardized tests depending on their post-secondary education preferences and their local graduation requirements.
 In theory, these tests evaluate the overall level of knowledge and learning aptitude of the students.
 The SAT and ACT are the most common standardized tests that students take when applying to college.
 A student may take the SAT, ACT, both, or neither depending upon the post-secondary institutions the student plans to apply to for admission.
-Most competitive post-secondary institutions also require two or three SAT Subject Tests (formerly known as SAT IIs), which are shorter exams that focus strictly on a particular subject matter.
 However, all these tests serve little to no purpose for students who do not move on to post-secondary education, so they can usually be skipped without affecting one's ability to graduate.

-Standardized testing has become increasingly controversial in recent years.
-Creativity and the need for applicable knowledge are becoming rapidly more valuable than simple memorization.
-Opponents of standardized education have stated that it is the system of standardized education itself that is to blame for employment issues and concerns over the questionable abilities of recent graduates.
-Others consider standardized tests to be a valuable objective check on grade inflation.
+Students with the highest test scores commonly choose the STEM subjects whereas those with the lowest scores picked agriculture or education.

+Standardized tests can be valuable objective check on grade inflation.
 In recent years, grade point averages (particularly in suburban schools) have been rising while SAT scores have been falling.

-The standardized test demonstrates a school's improvement on state assessment tests.
-However, it has been shown that this kind of testing does not improve students' "fluid intelligence".
-What standardized testing is actually testing is the ability to recall information quickly from short-term memory.
-They are not requiring students to use logical thinking, problem-solving, or long-term memory.

-Suggestions for improving standardized testing include evaluating a student's overall growth, possibly including non-cognitive qualities such as social and emotional behaviors, not just achievement; introducing 21st-century skills and values; and making the tests open-ended, authentic, and engaging.
+Furthermore, standardized tests help prevent better-looking students from receiving higher marks.
+The SAT is correlated with general intelligence, and can be used as a proxy to estimate it, and to identify gifted students.
+Having a good working memory, the ability of knowledge integration, and low levels of test anxiety predicts high performance on the SAT.
+Suggestions for improving standardized testing include additional assessments of analytical, creative, and practical thinking, as well as three-dimensional reasoning ability.